Buy a signed copy here.

 A short history of trapunto quilting

-I am currently developing this section of the website to include lots of resources on fabric manipulation.
+I am developing this section of the website to include lots of resources on fabric manipulation.
 Please keep in touch on Twitter & Facebook to find out when these resources are updated.
 You can also find lots of visual resources on my Pinterest boards which are constantly evolving.
 You can see blog posts relating to fabric manipulation here.

 The pattern and instructions for the apron on p169 are here.